sophiekoonin/localghost/content/blog/experienced-speakers.md

 You've got the outline of your talk that you submitted to the Call for Papers, but how do you turn it into a full talk?
 Whether your talk is full-length or a shorter lightning talk, it can be quite stressful when you're deciding what should go in and what you should leave out.

-<span class="heavy">Find someone with speaking experience to help you put together your talk.</span> The organisers of ReactFest put me in touch with a lovely volunteer who offered to give me some pointers.
+{{<b>}}Find someone with speaking experience to help you put together your talk.{{</b>}} The organisers of ReactFest put me in touch with a lovely volunteer who offered to give me some pointers.
 Find a friend, mentor or colleague with experience of giving conference talks, and ask if they will help you out.

 One thing that came up repeatedly on Twitter was the concept of storytelling.
-Rather than just listing ideas or treating the talk like a tutorial, you want to <span class="heavy">tell a story</span>.
+Rather than just listing ideas or treating the talk like a tutorial, you want to {{<b>}}tell a story{{</b>}}.
 This makes the talk so much more engaging, and more likely to be remembered.

 {{<tweet 955688673911103493 >}}